haozez/aimi_uls_final/README.md

 ### Our main contributions: experimental with new loss functions

 We experimented with multiple losses function to address the class imbalance issue and increase the robustness of the model towards input perturbations.
-Please notice that we used the latest ResNet version of nnUNet; is you do not intedn to use the ResNet version, please remove `-p nnUNetResEncUNetMPlans` from the command line.
+Please notice that we used the latest ResNet version of nnUNet; is you do not intend to use the ResNet version, please remove `-p nnUNetResEncUNetMPlans` from the command line.
+Our changes can be found in the `extensions/nnunetv2` folder.

 #### Focal loss and Top-k loss
 We used the Focal loss and Top-k loss to address the class imbalance issue.
 The Focal loss is a modification of the cross-entropy loss that down-weights the loss assigned to well-classified examples.
 The Top-k loss is another modification of the cross-entropy loss that only considers the k most probable classes.
 We set k to 10 in our experiments.